WFAN (AM): Team coverage

 The station was the longtime radio home for the Devils, Mets, New York Jets, New York Rangers and New York Knicks (the latter two were inherited from WNBC while the Jets coverage was moved from WCBS).
 Currently, WFAN's primary competition is WHSQ (the former WCBS AM) and WEPN, the New York ESPN Radio affiliates which now carry the Mets, Knicks and Rangers plus national ESPN Radio programming, all of which WFAN previously broadcast.

 During the 2016-17 and 2017-18 seasons, WFAN broadcast New York Islanders games produced by Hofstra University-owned WRHU in Hempstead.
 Beginning in 2018-19 both the Devils and Islanders moved their broadcasts to the Radio.com platform, though WFAN is expected to broadcast a limited number of Devils contests.
 The station also carried matches of New York City FC during its inaugural 2015 season.
 In 2022, the station became the home for Rutgers Scarlet Knights football, replacing longtime flagship station WOR.
 In August 2024, with WCBS taken over by Good Karma Brands, rights to Scarlet Knights men's basketball also moved to WFAN.

 Due to MLB and NFL blackout rules, WFAN is only allowed to air sporting events involving the New York-area teams within its home market; therefore, stations that carry WFAN on a HD radio subchannel are required to broadcast alternate programming in its place.

 In 2024, after the Yankees entered the 2024 World Series, WFAN was required to air the World Series coverage on both AM and FM broadcasts.
-As such, WFAN will utilize WINS, WXBK, and a new online overflow stream called WFAN2 to air overflow coverage of Rutgers Football, New York Giants, and Brooklyn Nets coverage until the World Series concludes.
+As such, WFAN used WINS, WXBK, and an online overflow stream called WFAN2 to air overflow coverage of Rutgers Football, New York Giants, and Brooklyn Nets coverage until the World Series concluded.